 - Budgeting: How much six weeks of backpacking in Pakistan costs

-- Blogs: Other girls that blogged about/documented their time in Pakistan include…
+- Blogs: Other girls who blogged about/documented their time in Pakistan include…

+So there you have it, a complete guide to safety as a female traveler in Pakistan.
 For now, happy planning, and safe travels!
-Feel free to comment or contact me if you have any more questions.
+Please feel free to comment or contact me if you have any more questions.